More than 70 years of macromolecular science in Strasbourg

 Charles Sadron was a pionner : he understood the relevance of the interdisciplinar cooperation as well as the importance of opening up to the bussiness.
 Two innovative reasoning by the time.

 Charles Sadron had a major influence in the development of a new discipline: the biophysics of macromolecules.
-His impact on this science was emphasized in particular by Pierre-Gilles de Gennes, when he received the Nobel Prize in Chemistry in 1992.
+His impact on this science was emphasized in particular by Pierre-Gilles de Gennes, when he received the Nobel Prize in Physics in 1991.

 (To the left) Pierre-Gilles de Gennes.
 (To the right) Charles Sadron with the north american chemist and physicist Linus Pauling (1901 - 1994), winner of the Nobel Prize in Chemistry in 1954 for his work describing the nature of the chemical bond, and the Nobel Prize in Peace in 1962 for his fight against nuclear tests.